The Brand Success Code is the key to success

 Sparkling wine brands as mood changers

-A sparkling wine brand such as Freixenet, for example, is subject to the market laws of changing moods.
-Sparkling wine brands are supposed to create a kind of high spirits.
-However, this can have very different orientations.
-Brands like Fürst von Metternich or Henkell Trocken are supposed to fix a high mood.
-Festive or crowning moments - the wedding, the birthday or the anniversary - are to be captured, stopped and cast in amber, as it were.
-This high mood, however, requires the sparkling wine to be very sophisticated and distinguished.
-The sparkling wine should not break any chains, but put on the label.
-But the sparkling wine also has another, frothy and disinhibiting side.
+A sparkling wine brand such as “Freixenet”, for example, is subject to the category laws of changing moods.
+Sparkling wine brands are supposed to lift spirits.
+However, this function can play out in very different directions: Brands like “Fürst von Metternich” or “Henkell Trocken” are supposed to conserve a situational high.
+Festive or crowning moments - awedding, a birthday or an anniversary - are to be captured, stopped and cast in amber, so to say.
+This kind of uplifting of spirits, however, requires the sparkling wine to be very sophisticated and distinguished.
+The sparkling wine should not break completely break out of the ordinary, but remind of the right “etiquette”.
+However, sparkling wine also has another, frothy and disinhibiting side.

 Unleashed cork popping

 However, it is and always remains cultivated and stylish.
 Freixenet does not allow vulgarity or coarseness as downsides of alcoholic unleashing.
 The brand-specific success formula is the second success factor of a brand.
 This formula is not to be confused with the claim or slogan.
-Rather, it condenses the deep dimensions and the secret message of a brand, which is decoded with the help of rheingoldInterviews®.
+Rather, it condenses the deep dimensions and the secret message of a brand, which is decoded with the help of rheingold interviews.

 The harmonious overall picture

 The third success factor is the coherence of a brand.
-Since brands can be understood as personalities, it is 'essential' that they convey a coherent overall image in all their manifestations and their expressions of life: What the advertising promises, the package must deliver and the product must deliver.
-The credibility of a brand depends crucially on whether it succeeds in conveying an organic overall composition across all its touchpoints - from the appearance on Facebook to the call center.
+Since brands can be understood as personalities, it is essential that they convey a coherent overall image in all the ways they express themselves towards consumers: The product has to deliver on what advertising and packaging promise.The credibility of a brand depends crucially on whether it succeeds in conveying an organic overall picture across all its touchpoints - from the appearance on Facebook to the call center.

-Mysterious magic with swinging X
+Mysterious magic

-Through its strategically relevant formula for success and through its coherence, a brand also succeeds in establishing a unique positioning and unique selling proposition in the market.
-Freixenet's area of expertise not only sets it apart from the high-mood brands already described, such as Henkell Trocken or Fürst von Metternich, but also from breakthrough brands like Mumm or Deinhard.
-These brands promise to break through one's action jam out of a sparkling wine mood and show grit or courage in the truest sense of the word.
-The legendary ecstatic drumming Deinhard woman in a purple dress eruptively calling for the Deinhard epitomizes this cork popping moment that sparkling wine can also evoke.
+The strategically relevant formula for success as well as its coherence, help a brand succeed in establishing a unique positioning in the category.
+“Freixenet”'s promise not only sets it apart from the mood lifting brands already described, such as “Henkell Trocken” or “Fürst von Metternich”, but also from breakthrough brands like “Mumm” or “Deinhard”.
+These brands promise to break through one's stuckness and help develop courage.
+The legendary ecstatically drumming Deinhard woman in a purple dress eruptively calling for the Deinhard epitomizes the cork popping moment that sparkling wine evokes.

-Goal-oriented navigation of the brand
+Goal-oriented navigation of a brand

 Brand Success Code as a principle of success